xihtyM/CString-Plus/README.md

 ## Using the library: ##
 > Note: I will be using the folder name of `cstringplus` as that is the name of the library.

+### The string structure: ###

+In this library, a `string` is defined as a `struct` containing members: length, capacity and data.
+None of these members should be modified by the user directly, instead use the functions:
+* `String.resize(...)` to modify the length (can also indirectly modify the capacity).
+* `String.reserve(...)` to modify the capacity (not required but is still valid).
+* `String.begin(...)` will give you an iterator that allows the underlying data to be modified.
+* `String.data(...)` may increase capacity in order to null-terminate the string; however can also be used in the same way as `String.begin(...)`

+The attributes of a `string` object may be accessed at any time (for example, `s.length` or `s.capacity` is valid to access, just not to modify without using the aforementioned functions).

 ### The library tries to bring C++'s string library to C. ###